NikantVohra/swift/README.md

 swift
 =====

-An open source blogging platform
+An open source blogging platform based on jekyll